Won-Jy/archive-wonjy/work/2024/list-of-resident-species-hostis.md

 summary: >
   <p>A working list of plant and animal species observed in the <i>Hostis</i> garden (2023-2024), recorded in order of discovery.</p>
 description: >
-  Notes are field observations made during maintenance and care of the site.
-The tables can be updated as new species appear.
+  The tables can be updated as new species are identified.
 linked_works_title: "Linked works"
 linked_works: []
 critique_title: "Related texts"